Here are some suggestions to make your trip less stressful:

 Activity rooms will be available for patients with Dravet syndrome at no cost at the hotel, but they must have a caregiver in attendance with them at all times.
 No nursing staff or aides will be provided, so please plan accordingly for your child’s care.
 There will be activities provided.

 We will once again offer our Sibling Day Camp for a small fee, for children 4-17 years old.
 Siblings will have the opportunity to connect with one another while doing onsite and offsite activities with volunteer staff.
 Breakfast and lunch are included with their registration.

 What is the dress code?

 While there is no set dress code, we suggest business casual for the sessions.

 What is the COVID-19 Safety Protocol for the event?

 DSF will strictly follow COVID-19 safety procedures as outlined by the Centers for Disease Control and Prevention, the World Health Organization, the Occupational Safety and Health Administration, the State of Texas, the City of Fort Worth, and any other governing Federal or local government agency.
 You can find a list of our current safety protocola at this link, and we will continue to monitor the situation and adapt our protocol as needed before and during the event.

 What is the closest hospital?

-Cook Children’s Medical Center, which is where our sessions will be held.
-It offers 24 hour ER services and many of the staff are familiar with Dravet syndrome.
+Cook Children’s Medical Center offers 24 hour ER services and many of the staff are familiar with Dravet syndrome.

 Cook Children’s Medical Center